Tshela Eye Clinic

 For the past decade, the Tshela Eye Clinic has operated within a small office of a medical center run by The Alliance in DR Congo (CEAC).
 However, both the center and eye clinic are running out of space to treat the number of patients walking in their doors.

 Your gifts to this project will help build a new ophthalmology clinic directly adjacent to the medical center.
-Funds will be used for all aspects of construction from start to finish: the foundation, exterior walls, roof, interior finishing, and labor costs.
+Funds will be used for all aspects of construction from start to finish.
 You will also help purchase much-needed modernized equipment.

 What’s the anticipated long-term impact?